LLM International and Commercial Law

 Registration Number: 252469

-Upon completion, the student should be able to demonstrate the ability in evaluating critical current legal position, develop the capacity for independent thought, judgement and initiative, and to demonstrate the ability in presenting detailed knowledge of a complex agreement.
+Upon completion, the students should be able to demonstrate the ability in evaluating critical current legal position, develop the capacity for independent thought, judgement and initiative, and to demonstrate the ability in presenting detailed knowledge of a complex agreement.

 Recognition of Degree